envite-consulting/camunda-process-instance-migrator/README.md

 Requires Java 8.

-There are also no restrictions to the specifiable migration instructions for minor migrations, unlike in the migration wizard of Camundas EE Cockpit.
+There are also no restrictions to the specifiable migration instructions for minor migrations, unlike in the migration wizard of Camunda's EE Cockpit.
 So this migrator will not prevent you from trying to migrate activities to different types of activities (i.e. from waitstates to non-waitstates or from receive tasks to user tasks).
 This might, however, result in undefined states and has not been tested whatsoever.
 So handle with care!

-Operations that go beyond migration, like Process Instance Modifications or the setting of variables upon migration are also not implemented as of yet.
+Operations that go beyond migration, like Process Instance Modifications or the setting of variables upon migration are also not implemented yet.

 ## What else do I need to know?